MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 Use the following steps to complete this task:

-1. Review the high-level requirements document located in the lab materials:
+1. Review the high-level requirements document:

-    Navigate to the following folder: spec-driven-development

-1. Open the upload-manage-docs-feature-requirements-simplified.md file in Visual Studio Code or a text editor.
+    In Visual Studio Code, open the `StakeholderDocs/document-upload-and-management-feature.md` file from your ContosoDashboard project.

 1. Take 1-2 minutes to read through the requirements document, paying particular attention to: